koenverburg/site-old/data/blog/set-up-a-multi-stage-docker-build-for-go.md

 Let's create the folder structure so that we have a good base to build from.
 Make a directory called `src` and `cd` into that.

-Now, let's initialize our go package with the follow command `go mod init hello-world`.
+Now, let's initialize our go package with the following command `go mod init hello-world`.
 This will create a file called `go.mod`.

-With that part done, lets write a simple Hello World in Go.
+With that part done, let's write a simple Hello World in Go.
-Create a file called `main.go` in our `src` directory and add the follow code.
+Create a file called `main.go` in our `src` directory and add the following code.

 ```go
 package main